giselleandrea/api_cluvi_test/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 3.1.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rails 7.0.3.1

+### Development

+Clone the project into your computer.

+Go to the project folder and run `bundle install`

-* ...
+*